-1 A description of the methodology used to calculate this must be included as part of the report
+A description of the methodology used to calculate this must be included as part of the report

 Level of Service Measurements and Targets How we will measure A sampling approach will be used.
-Water Outlook enables SCADA 3 information to be interrogated in-house.
-2019/20 results: • Bulls 21.5% • Hunterville Urban 54.7% • Mangaweka 36.3% • Marton 26.8% • Rātana 10.1% • Taihape 43.7% Years 1-3 Loss than 40% Year 4-10 Less than 40% Performance measure ( mandatory) Demand management The average consumption of drinking water per day per resident within the District How we will measure Water Outlook 2019/2020 • 539 litres per person per day Years 1-3 Years 4-10 600 litres per person per day Council's intended Level of Service is to: Be responsive to reported faults and complaints Performance measure ( mandatory) Fault response time Where the Council attends a call out in response to a fault or unplanned interruption to its networked reticulation system, the following median times are measured a. attendance for urgent call outs: from the time that the Council receives notification to the time that service personnel reach the site, and b. resolution of urgent call outs from the time that the Council receives notification to the time that service personnel confirm resolution of the fault of interruption c. attendance for non-urgent call outs: from the time that the Council receives notification to the time that service personnel reach the site, and d. resolution of non-urgent call outs from the time that the Council receives notification to the time that service personnel reach the site, and d. resolution of non-urgent call outs from the time that the Council receives notification to the time that service personnel confirm resolution of the fault of interruption
+Water Outlook enables SCADA information to be interrogated in-house.
+2019/20 results: Bulls 21.5% Hunterville Urban 54.7% Mangaweka 36.3% Marton 26.8% Rātana 10.1% Taihape 43.7% Years 1-3 Less than 40% Year 4-10 Less than 40% Performance measure ( mandatory) Demand management The average consumption of drinking water per day per resident within the District How we will measure Water Outlook 2019/2020 • 539 litres per person per day Years 1-3 Years 4-10 600 litres per person per day Council's intended Level of Service is to: Be responsive to reported faults and complaints Performance measure ( mandatory) Fault response time Where the Council attends a call out in response to a fault or unplanned interruption to its networked reticulation system, the following median times are measured a. attendance for urgent call outs: from the time that the Council receives notification to the time that service personnel reach the site, and b. resolution of urgent call outs from the time that the Council receives notification to the time that service personnel confirm resolution of the fault of interruption c. attendance for non-urgent call outs: from the time that the Council receives notification to the time that service personnel reach the site, and d. resolution of non-urgent call outs from the time that the Council receives notification to the time that service personnel confirm resolution of the fault of interruption